mnot/I-D/rfc5988bis/draft.md

 # Link Relation Types

 In the simplest case, a link relation type identifies the semantics of a link.
-For example, a link with the relation type "copyright" indicates that the resource identified by the link target is a statement of the copyright terms applying to the current link context.
+For example, a link with the relation type "copyright" indicates that the current link context has a copyright resource at the link target.

-Link relation types can also be used to indicate that the target resource has particular attributes, or exhibits particular behaviours; for example, a "service" link implies that the identified resource is part of a defined protocol (in this case, a service description).
+Link relation types can also be used to indicate that the target resource has particular attributes, or exhibits particular behaviours; for example, a "service" link implies that the link target can be used as part of a defined protocol (in this case, a service description).

 Relation types are not to be confused with media types {{RFC6838}}; they do not identify the format of the representation that results when the link is dereferenced.
 Rather, they only describe how